Patient record: what it contains and who can view it

 - the medical history (anamnesis): known symptoms, the mental state, social worries, illness in the family

-- diagnoses: illnesses or allergies identified
+- diagnoses: identified illnesses

 - therapies and their effects: prescribed treatments and medications, but also the effects and possible side-effects